Chrome Flags: How To Enable Flags on Google Chrome Browser to Try New Features

 How to Enable Flags in Chrome

-How to Disable Flags in Chrome
+How to Disable Chrome Flags

 1. Open the Chrome browser on a PC or mobile